Bhadra Wildlife Sanctuary: Geography

-Bhadra Wildlife Sanctuary is located at Lakkavalli, Karnataka; the nearest cities is Tarikere, Birur and Bhadravathi.

 Climate

 Temperatures vary from 10˚ to 35 °C and mean annual rainfall varies from 1200 mm to 2600 mm.

 History

 The area was first declared as 'Jagara Valley Wildlife Sanctuary' in 1951 by the then government of its surroundings, the area was extended to its present extent and renamed to Bhadra Wildlife Sanctuary in 1974.

 The Wildlife Sanctuary was declared as a Project Tiger Reserve in 1998.
 Bhadra is the first tiger reserve in the country to complete a successful village relocation program.
 The original relocation plan was introduced in 1974 and was implemented completely by 2002 when the 26 villages in the sanctuary were successfully relocated to M C Halli which is about 50 km from the Sanctuary.

-Biology and ecology
+Wildlife

 Bhadra Wildlife Sanctuary is the biodiversity hotspot.
 Most of the area consists the wet deciduous forest, moist deciduous forest and green forests.